-Medinilla is a tropical shrub that can grow up to 4 ft. tall.
-It grows like epiphytic orchids, in holes and crotches of trees.
-Unlike orchids, though, Medinilla does not absorb atmospheric moisture and nutrients via velamen (corky epidermis of aerial roots).
+Medinilla is a tropical shrub that can grow up to 4 ft.
+(1 m.) tall.
+It grows like epiphytic orchids, in the holes and crotches of trees.
+Unlike orchids, though, Medinilla does not absorb atmospheric moisture and nutrients via velamen (the corky epidermis of aerial roots).
 Instead, the plant has large succulent green leaves, which hold onto or store moisture similar to other succulent plants.

 In late spring to early summer, the plant is covered by drooping clusters of delicate pink flowers that look somewhat like grapes or wisteria flowers.
 These flowers are what gives the plant all its folk names.

 How to Grow Medinilla Plants

 Medinilla needs a warm and humid environment to survive.
 It cannot tolerate temperatures below 50 degrees F. (10 C.).
 In fact, 63-77 degrees F. (17-25 C.) is ideal for proper Medinilla plant care.
-It prefers warm days in high but filtered light, and cooler nights in the 60s.
+It prefers warm days in high, but filtered light and cooler nights in the 60s (16 to 21 C.).
 Cooler nights help the plant to send out more flowers.
 Before purchasing Medinilla, be sure you can give it the warm, humid conditions it needs year round.

 As a succulent, Medinilla does not need to be watered often, usually just thoroughly once a week.
 It does enjoy being misted by water often, especially in the dry winter months.
 If you have Medinilla as a houseplant, you may need to run a humidifier in the home during winter.
 Also, be sure to keep Medinilla plants away from air ducts and drafty windows.